Contrary to what you may have heard, the fabled glass ceiling that holds women back from top jobs – is still alive and well.

 A 2013 Harvard Law Review report noted that, although there has been progress in both the public and private sectors across the world towards balancing the gender gap in the boardroom, progress remains uneven.

-In China, legislative efforts to increase representation of women on boards of public and private companies has begun to bear fruit with over 50 cities adopting local rules regarding the selection of women to senior positions.
+In China, legislative efforts to increase the representation of women on boards of public and private companies have begun to bear fruit with over 50 cities adopting local rules regarding the selection of women for senior positions.